TrofimovVladislav5/cpp-warships/readme.md

 - [ ] Implement local multiplayer
 - [ ] Reorganise core architecture
 - [ ] Write documentation
+- [ ] Error on second round of the game
+- [ ] Error when double damage is always active

 ## Examples
 The example of a working project with this template structure